pavben/WebIRC/README.md

 ## Not yet supported
 * Sending/receiving files
-* Multiple servers at the same time (it might work, but I haven't tried it yet)
+* Multiple servers at the same time

 ## License
 MIT